TFullerene/xredstat/README.md

-# xredstat
+# reduce-code
-A port of XLispStat to the Reduce Computer Algebra System
+An assortment of code and packages for the REDUCE computer algebra system.